ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?
+1. Why did the developer go broke?
 Because he lost his domain in a phishing attack!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why did the software engineer always carry a ladder?
+Because he wanted to reach the cloud!

-3. Why did the developer go broke?
-Because he couldn't afford to pay his ransomware!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why was the math book sad?
-Because it had too many problems, and its encryption algorithm was weak!
+4. Why did the hacker bring a ladder to the data center?
+Because he wanted to scale the firewall!

 [
-Tue Dec 26 01:08:26 UTC 2023
+Wed Dec 27 01:08:46 UTC 2023
  ]